willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 * **TC**: Attention maps for Temporal network generated from Contrastive EBP
 * **TNC**: Attention maps for Temporal network generated from Non-Contrastive EBP

-### Evaluating attention maps for jitter
+### Evaluating attention maps for jitter {#sec:ebp-evaluation:jitter}

-Contrastive attention maps (those produced with contrastive EBP) demonstrate large variances between consecutive frames where there is little change in the corresponding video frames, we expect there to be a correspondingly small change between the attention maps; we call this property of attention map sequences **jitter**.
-Attention map pairs with low jitter are those in which the highlighted regions in the first map are highlighted in the next map.
-High jitter pairs can be considered unstable in the sense that a highlighted region in one frame is not highlighted in the next frame, there are rapid changes in region highlighting across the sequence. [@fig:jitter-examples:ucf101] shows a cliff diving clip in which the spatial non-contrastive attention maps are considered to have low jitter, they localise the diver through each consecutive frame.
-The spatial contrastive attention map sequence is one we consider to have high jitter; specifically the first frame correctly highlights the diver, but then in the next frame does not highlight any region over the diver instead highlighting an irrelevant region in the top right.
+Contrastive attention maps (those produced with contrastive EBP) demonstrate large variances between consecutive frames where there is little change in the corresponding video frames, we expect there to be a correspondingly small change between the attention maps; we call this property of attention map sequences *jitter*.
+Attention map pairs with low jitter are those in which the salient regions in the first map are also salient in the next map.
+High jitter pairs can be considered unstable in the sense that a salient region in one frame is not salient in the next frame, there are rapid changes in region salience across the sequence. [@fig:jitter-examples:ucf101] shows a cliff diving clip in which the spatial non-contrastive attention maps are considered to have low jitter, they localise the diver through each consecutive frame.
+The spatial contrastive attention map sequence is one we consider to have high jitter; specifically the first frame correctly localises the diver, but then in the next frame does not localise the diver, instead highlighting an irrelevant region in the top right.
 Frame 4 highlights the diving platform but neither frames 3 or 5 do.
 In contrast, the temporal non contrastive attention maps have low jitter, they localise the action well and